vedanti92/dice-project/README.md

 Whenever you play any offline game such as Ludo or Snakes and Ladders, you may come across a problem where you won't have a physical die with you.
 Now the games mentioned cannot be started until you have a die with you.

 Hence, this project solves this problem where on my website, you can get a virtual die and it will give you a random figure everytime you tap the 'ROLL' button.
 It is similar to the physical die and you need not worry if you don't have a physical die.
-You can still enjoy the game!
+You can still enjoy your game!

 # Getting Started with Create React App